marrink-lab/vermouth-martinize/doc/source/file_formats.rst

     - The atoms subsection under a modification lists both anchors and atoms to be added to anchors or changed.
 Entries consist of an atom name followed by an attributes statement.
-Atoms that are added need to set the "PTM_atom" attribute to true and require a valid "element" attribute.
+Atoms that are added need to set the "PTM_atom" attribute to True and require a valid "element" attribute.
+Atoms for which the "PTM_atom" attribute is absent (or False) must already be described by the relevant :ref:`block <data.Block>` with the same atomname.
       The "replace" attribute may be set to a (nested) JSON dict, listing the atom attributes to be changed and the new values corresponding to the modification.
 Such changes can also be applied to atoms already present in the molecular graph, i.e., the 'non-PTM atoms'.`
 - ``[ interaction_name ]``
     - ``optional``
     - A modification may list any number of interactions to be added, if a